 This will make your pantry look much tidier when these foils and zip locks are all tidied up in one place.

 11. Keep your cans in one place

 Cans are another tricky thing to organize.
 If you have many, this can organizer is the perfect addition to your pantry.

 I find bins and organizers usually expensive, but this one is surprisingly affordable.

 12. Use Kitchen pantry labels for top-notch organization

-If you’re realllly into this whole pantry makeover, then you’ll love finishing your project with these super cute and affordable labels.
+If you’re really into this whole pantry makeover, you’ll love finishing your project with these super cute and affordable labels.

 135 labels cover every pantry item you can think of—for example, pasta, walnuts, white rice, self-rising flour, snacks, and decaf coffee.

-Below the prettiest pantry picture with these exact labels for illustration!
+Below is the prettiest pantry picture with these exact labels for illustration!